khalilfazal/advent_of_code/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, and push git commits and tags
+In the console, run all tests by invoking `Test::Unit::AutoRunner.run`

 ## Contributing